KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

 ##**setting up an nginx static server**

-Following all the tasks we were given, we had to use all this
+-Following all the tasks we were given, we had to use all this

 process to successfuly accomplish building and securing a static